Quaestiox/beepmania/README.md

 ## Guide

-You can change the speed of notes, the time of game and keybindings you want to use in the game.
+You can change the speed of notes, the time of game and keybindings you want to use in the game.<br>
-By modifying the contents of the txt file in the config directory.
+By modifying the contents of the txt file in the config directory.<br>
 *the key files need ASCII code*